 - Graduate Diploma in Psychology (Advanced): requires a Bachelor degree (or equivalent qualification) that does not qualify for entry to BA (Hons) in Arts or BSc (Hons) in Science, or a combined Honours program.
 Course code: GDA-PSYCH

-Note that the structure for all three Psychology fourth year courses is the same.
+Note that the structure for all four Psychology fourth year courses is the same.
 Deferrals for the programs is not permitted.
 Applicants who have been given an offer will need to re-apply for the following year.